Industrial heritage ensemble becomes dynamic living and working area

 35.400 m2 GFA

-Duijnstede and Mei developed this plan for the Nieuwe Hallen for a dynamic and healthy living and working climate.
-The plan is in line with the historical use and the existing quality of the industrial heritage ensemble, and with the innovative character of De Binckhorst.
-The program consists of homes, small-scale creative activities, catering, and an urban sports hall, which together ensure a lively atmosphere throughout the day.
+Together with Duijnstede, Mei developed this plan for a dynamic and healthy living and working environment.
+The transformation fits in with the historical use and existing quality of the industrial heritage ensemble, as well as the innovative character of De Binckhorst.
+The program consists of homes, small-scale creative businesses, catering establishments and an urban sports hall, which together will create a liveliness that will last throughout the day.
+The existing industrial hall will be converted into sub-areas for meet-ups and space for small-scale catering establishments.
+The rough character of the hall will be embraced, requiring limited investment in insulation and comfort.

-New-build volumes are positioned between the transformed halls, which match the existing buildings in size and scale.
+New-build volumes are positioned between the transformed halls, which match the existing surroundings in size and scale.
 The tower volumes are designed in a stepped manner.
 This provides light, air and space in the plan area and offers opportunities to create spacious green roof terraces.
-The positioning of the treads is optimized for the best wind, insolation and noise results.
+The positioning of the stepped volume is optimized for the best wind, insolation and noise results.